myles-lewis/glmmSeq/README.md

 # Reference

-glmmSeq was developed by the bioinformatics team at the [Experimental Medicine & Rheumatology department](https://www.qmul.ac.uk/whri/emr/) and [Centre for Translational Bioinformatics](https://www.qmul.ac.uk/c4tb/) at Queen Mary University London.
+glmmSeq was developed by the bioinformatics team at the [Experimental Medicine & Rheumatology department](https://www.qmul.ac.uk/whri/emr/) at Queen Mary University London.

 If you use this package please cite as: